 The National Planning Policy Framework (NPPF) requires local planning authorities to assess whether they have a supply of specific, deliverable sites which is sufficient to meet their identified housing requirement over a five-year period.
 Whether or not the Council can demonstrate a five-year supply of ‘deliverable’ housing sites is important as this needs to be considered when planning applications for new housing are determined.

 These five-year housing land supply assessments are required to be updated on a yearly basis, unless the council decide to update them more regularly.
 A more regular update may be required where significant new evidence comes to light, for example if new evidence is published in regard to housing need or if a large new housing site suddenly becomes available.

 The reports below demonstrate the extent to which the annual supply of deliverable housing sites in the Borough contribute to meeting housing needs over a five year period.
-The latest report covers the five year period from 1 April 2017 to 31 March 2022.
-This latest statement takes into account new evidence on housing need as a result of the latest Strategic Housing Market Assessment Review (2017).
-This latest Strategic Housing Market Assessment Review (2017) is available on the Joint Local Plan - Supporting Evidence page.
+The latest report covers the five year period from 1 April 2019 to 31 March 2024.

 - 5 Year Housing Land Supply Assessment Report 2018-23